pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 #### Implementation Details:

+Some authorization servers, such as Ping Identity's, support and take advantage of custom params in the querystring of an /authorize endpoint call.
+When initiating this SDK, you can optionally pass in an object of name:value pairs that will be parsed, encoded and appended to the querystring.
+See the [ClientOptions Parameter Details](#options-details) above.

 When using `authorize()` you can optionally pass in a login_hint parameter as a string if you have already collected a username or email from the user.
 The authorize function will build the url and navigate the current browser tab to it for you.
 Alternatively if you would like to get the authorization url ahead of time and trigger the navigation to the server yourself via an anchor href or click event, you can do so using the `authorizeUrl()` function instead.
 When using PKCE (which is enabled by default) the SDK will generate a code verifier and challenge for you and use the verifier when getting a token from the token_endpoint on the authentication server.

 After a user has authorized on the server they will be redirected back to your app with a token in the url fragment (implicit grants) or with a `code` in the query string (`grant_type: 'authorization_code'`).
 The SDK will check for both cases when it is initialized and handle getting the token for you.
 It will also remove the token or code from the url and browser history.
 If you need the token from the SDK, use the `getToken()` function, the token response from that call also includes the state you passed through the clientOptions.
 The SDK will attempt to `JSON.parse` the state when it received from the authentication server, but if that fails it will be stored as a string.